Batara Immigration Law header image

 Table Of Contents

-- Immigrant Divorces: The Roots Of Sham Allegations In Second Marriages
+1. Immigrant Divorces: The Roots Of Marriage Fraud Allegations In Second Marriages

-Immigrant Divorces: The Roots Of Sham Allegations In Second Marriages
+Immigrant Divorces: The Roots Of Marriage Fraud Allegations In Second Marriages

-For many immigrants, the problems they encounter in their efforts to legalize their status by virtue of a second marriage stem from earlier family court divorce proceedings.
+For many immigrants, the problems they encounter in their efforts to legalize their status through a second marriage stem from earlier family court divorce proceedings.

 As with their defense of foreign-born spouses trapped in hostile divorces, too few family law attorneys grasp how certain actions they take in dissolution cases, which might be safe for U.S. citizens, will undermine the ability of immigrants to remain in the United States.

-Years later, the issues are often exacerbated when the immigrant divorcees, alone, or with their legal representatives fail to thoroughly review the family law court documentation vis-a-vis their requests for immigration benefits.
+Years later, the issues are often exacerbated when the immigrant divorcees, alone or with their legal representatives, fail to thoroughly review their family law court records before filing new immigration benefits.

 Instead, they are subjected to extensive questioning regarding their past and present marriage-based applications.